 Step one for many senior caregivers is to find a support group.
 That can mean a literal caregiver support group, it can mean a therapist or counselor, or it can mean frequently confiding in other family members.
-If you don’t have someone to support you, how can you support someone else?

 As the disease progresses, you’ll have to start supporting your loved one by coming up with financial, legal, and emotional plans.
 That means deciding what kind of insurance you and your family need during this time, completing legal documents like power of attorney forms so you can make medical decisions for the person, and finding the best doctors for you and your family’s needs.

 Once you’ve established how you and your loved one are going to live with this diagnosis, you’ll need to think about secondary care providers.
-For yourself, you can find respite care, meaning you need to find another family member, friend, volunteer, or hired caregiver that can look after your loved one when you need a break.
+For yourself, you need to find respite care, meaning you need to find another family member, friend, volunteer, or hired caregiver that can look after your loved one when you need a break.

-If you have a friend or family member who is elderly and/or disabled but you yourself are unable to provide care, you can help them find a nurse or other in home health care service to help them live comfortably at home.
+If you have a friend or family member who is elderly and/or disabled but you yourself are unable to provide care, you can help them find a nurse or other in-home health care service to help them live comfortably at home.

 When choosing an in-home caregiver, be sure to check with your loved one’s health plan.
 It’s possible that they have a Medicare or Medicaid plan that covers home health services, nurses, and/or aides.

 Please note that even if you are a caregiver for a friend or relative, that does not mean you can make certain medical, legal, and financial decisions for them.
 To do so, you’ll need to become the person’s “power of attorney.”
-To do that, you’ll need to apply:

 One of the most important things you can do for your sick family members is aid in medication management.
-As people age or as their health declines, it can become harder and harder to not only keep track of prescription usage but also remember to take medication in the first place.
+As people age or as their health declines, it can become harder and harder to not only keep track of prescription drug usage but also to remember to take medications in the first place.

-Your medication management system can be as simple as a pill box that allows you to prepare a week’s or a month’s worth of medication in advance, or as complex as a digital alert system that sends a message to your loved one’s phone, watch, or another device to remind them that it’s time to take their pills.
+Your medication management system can be as simple as a pill box that allows you to prepare a week’s or a month’s worth of medication dosages in advance, or as complex as a digital alert system that sends a message to your loved one’s phone, watch, or another device to remind them that it’s time to take their pills.

 Making decisions about nursing home care, hospice, and life support is incredibly stressful.
 While we can’t provide personal advice, we can give you our best tips for selecting an assisted living facility and figuring out how to pay for it.